Services Overview

 Prenatal

-I am in contact through your pregnancy, and then we meet for an in-depth, full prenatal meeting near 32-37 weeks.
-This time together will cover your questions, stages of labor review, and important details
+As a doula, I am in contact through your pregnancy and then we meet for an in-depth prenatal meeting near 32-36 weeks.
+This time together will cover your questions, stages of labor review, and your birth preferences.

 During Labor

-I often provide early labor support, offering reminders and suggestions via phone or text.
+In early labor, I often offer reminders and suggestions via phone.
 When active labor begins, we find the right time for me to arrive.
 I offer continual, comforting techniques for labor and birth, working to maintain a peaceful birth environment.
 This may include massage, essential oils, heat packs, candles, music, honey sticks, and Spinning Babies movement.
 Continual support is provided until after baby is born, ensuring immediate postpartum care and help with baby’s first feeding.
-If able, I take photos and notes on your labor timeline.

-*Birth photos are included as part of my services (as allowed)
+I have taken a Birth Photogrpahy course ** photos are included as part of my services (as allowed)

 Postnatal Follow-Up